MecSim/MecSimCalc-docs/docs/getting-started/example-3.md

 We are going to present two different versions of the code that can be used to generate tables.

-In the first version, will be using the `print_table` function from the `mecsimcalc` library.
-This function takes two arguments: the column headers and the columns.
-The columns are passed as a list of lists, where each list represents a column.
+In the first version, we will be using the `print_table` function from the `mecsimcalc` library.
+This function takes two arguments: the column headers and the rows.
+The rows are passed as a list of lists, where each list represents a row.
 The following code snippet shows how to use this function to generate a multiplication table:

 ```python
 import mecsimcalc as msc